 NOTE: A person in possession of an appropriate safety certificate issued under the authority of another state satisfies the condition for operation of an ATV in California.

 - In most cases you must bring your own age and size appropriate ATV.

 - Loaner ATVs may be available at some training sites.
-You must contact ASI in advance to make arrangements for loaner ATVs.
+You must contact ATV Safety Institute in advance to make arrangements for loaner ATVs.